GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-2-hello-d3d11.md

 The majority of values should make some sense without explanation, like width and height, and whether we want it to support a windowed window or not.

 `BufferUsage` tells the swapchain's buffers their usage, something we render to, and can present.
-The format here is in BGRA order, like the device creation flag we specified earlier, if you remember.

-`Scaling` tells DXGI to scale the buffer's contents to fit the presentation's target size.
+`Scaling` tells DXGI how to scale the buffer's contents to fit the presentation's target size.

 `BufferCount` is 2, because we want double buffering.
 Double buffering is an age-old technique to avoid presenting an image that is being used by the GPU, instead we work on the "back buffer", while the GPU is happy presenting the "front buffer", then, as soon as we are done with the back buffer, we swap front and back, and begin working on the former front buffer present that one and render to the other one again in the meantime.
 That process is supposed to reduce flicker or tearing.